 - Via post: Send your printed entry to – The HWC Competition Secretary, 3 Crug View, Silver Street, Llanfaes, Brecon, Powys, LD3 8BL, with a completed copy of the form overleaf attached.

-- Entry fee is £5 for a single entry, £10 for a maximum of two entries.
-(For members of Hay Writers’ Circle, entry is free).
+- Entry fee is £5 per poem, with a maximum of three entries permitted.
+For members of Hay Writers’ Circle, entry is free.

-- The results will be announced in mid-March.
+- The results will be announced in mid-May.
 Results are final and correspondence will not be entered into over the results.
 All entrants will be informed of the results.